-Kerrera Tea Garden serves lunch 7 days a week from Easter til September.
-With a nod to the traditional and the hearty, expect soups from around the world, Scottish stews, home made scones and cakes as well as hot and cold drinks.
+Kerrera Tea Garden serves lunch from Thursdays to Mondays each week from Easter til September (11am - 4pm, closed on Tuesdays and Wednesdays).
+With a nod to the traditional and the hearty, expect soups from around the world, Scottish stews, home made muffins and cakes as well as hot and cold drinks.

 If you’re having a day out in Oban, staying in accommodation on the south of Kerrera or just having a leisurely stroll on the island why not include the north end of the Isle of Kerrera in your itinerary.

-To avoid disappointment we strongly recommend making a reservation by calling 01631 565 888.
+To avoid disappointment we strongly recommend making a reservation.